AhmedMourad0/kotlin-validation/README.md

 ## Features
 - Generating sealed classes that describe violations (no string matching)
-- Generating the `validate` and `isValid` functions per constrainer
+- Generating the `validate` and `isValid` functions per validator
 - Support for adding properties to different violations
 - Support for Generics
 - Support providing extra parameters / type parameters to use during validation
 - Support validating the extra metadata to violations
-- Third-party classes constrainers
+- Third-party classes validators
-- Multiple constrainers per class
+- Multiple validators per class
-- Constrainers composition
+- Validators composition
 - Ability to enforce classes to be validated before usage
 - Declarative type-safe dsl to describe constraints
 - Property-specific and class-specific validations